 - The Finance and Development committee monitors the finance, fundraising, properties, resources and risk responsibilities of the Board.
-The Finance and Development Committee has 4 trustee members and is attended by the CEO and Fundraising Manager. - The Services Committee provides Board level oversight of all Welcare's services and operations.
-The committee monitors professional practice, service delivery and service development.
+The Finance and Development Committee has 5 trustee members and is attended by the CEO and, until her resignation in December 2018, the Fundraising Manager. - The Services Committee provides Board level oversight of all Welcare's services and operations.
+The committee monitors professional practice, service delivery, service development and HR matters.
 Each of Welcare's service managers reports to the committee annually on rotation.
 Welcare's independent freelance social work and safeguarding supervisor reports to the committee annually and meets regularly with the CEO.

 Overall responsibility for the delivery of Welcare's services lies with the CEO.
-Welcare is structured into four separate regional service delivery areas (south-east, south-west, inner London and East Surrey) each headed by a senior social worker or experienced centre manager.
+Welcare is structured into four separate regional service delivery areas (South-East, South-West, Inner London and East Surrey) each headed by a senior social worker or experienced centre manager.
 The Child and Family Support Service Managers and the Children's Centre Manager have been brought into the senior management structure of the organisation.
 An independent freelance social work and safeguarding supervisor provides service managers with regular individual and group social work supervision, opportunities for reflective practice and facilitates group supervision and mandatory CPD for all front-line staff.

-The Fundraising Manager has developed, and is responsible for, the delivery of a robust fundraising strategy to manage our voluntary income streams and to build relationships with supporters.
-Significant achievements this year have included:
+The Fundraising Manager was responsible for the delivery of the fundraising strategy to manage our voluntary income streams and to build relationships with supporters.
+Significant achievements included: